EnockOMONDI/ICYLMS/README.md

 ## Technologies used
-* Django - The web framework used
+* django-rest-framework  - The web framework used
+* aws-s3
+* material-design
 * Python - Language
 * html/css/bootstrap4- Used for-frontend
 * Postgresql-Database